akkartik/mu/mu.md

 These usually operate on variables with 32-bit types, with some restrictions noted below.
 Most instructions with multiple args require types to match.

-Notation in this section:
+Some notation for describing statement forms:
-  - `var/reg` indicates a variable in a register
+  - `var/reg` indicates a variable in some register.
+Sometimes we require a variable in a specific register, e.g. `var/eax`.
-  - `var/xreg` indicates a variable in a floating-point register
+  - `var/xreg` indicates a variable in some floating-point register.
-  - `var` without a `reg` indicates either a variable on the stack or dereferencing a variable in a (non-floating-point) register: `*var/reg`
+  - `var` without a `reg` indicates either a variable on the stack or dereferencing a variable in a (non-floating-point) register: `*var/reg`.
   - `n` indicates a literal integer.
 There are no floating-point literals.

 ### Moving values around